-CardCollection also provides is Empty, returns true if there are no cards left:
+CardCollection also provides isEmpty, which returns true if there are no cards left, and size, which returns the number of cards:

 '''

 public boolean isEmpty() {

+return cards.isEmpty();

+}

+public int size() {

-return cards.isEmpty()
+return cards.size();

 }

 '''

 To access the elements of an ArrayList, you can't use the array [] operator.
 Instead, you have to use the methods get and set.
 Here is a wrapper for get: